paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/fcplc.markdown

 Two recent examples of how the foundation has helped make a difference are in Colchester and Burnley.
 The Colchester United Football in the Community Scheme was given a £11,537 grant to fund to mobile floodlights to provide evening coaching schemes for local young people.
 This radical project uses the mobile floodlights to take football to local housing estates, and help provide professional coaching opportunities for children.
 Meanwhile, Burnley Borough Council received a £150,000 grant to fund pitch drainage and construct modern changing facilities at the Prairie Playing fields in the town.
 The council hopes these improvements will boost participation rates, especially amongst under represented groups.

 ### Future
-{% figure class:'l-bleed', caption:'Manchester United winning the European Cup in 1999' %}
+{% figure 1up l-bleed "Manchester United winning the European Cup in 1999" %}
 ![](/assets/images/essays/fcplc/manchester_united_1999.jpg)
 {% endfigure %}